openvinotoolkit/open_model_zoo/demos/pedestrian_tracker_demo/cpp/README.md

     -delay                       Optional.
 Delay between frames used for visualization.
 If negative, the visualization is turned off (like with the option 'no_show').
 If zero, the visualization is made frame-by-frame.
     -out "<path>"                Optional.
 The file name to write output log file with results of pedestrian tracking.
 The format of the log file is compatible with MOTChallenge format.
     -u                           Optional.
 List of monitors to show initially.
+	 -t                           Optional.
+Probability threshold for detections.
+    -auto_resize                 Optional.
+Enables resizable input with support of ROI crop & auto resize.
+    -iou_t                       Optional.
+Filtering intersection over union threshold for overlapping boxes.
+    -yolo_af                     Optional.
+Use advanced postprocessing/filtering algorithm for YOLO.
+    -labels \"<path>\"           Optional.
+Path to a file with labels mapping.
+    -nireq \"<integer>\"         Optional.
+Number of infer requests for detector model.
+If this option is omitted, number of infer requests is determined automatically.
+    -nstreams                    Optional.
+Number of streams to use for inference on the CPU or/and GPU in throughput mode for detector model (for HETERO and MULTI device cases use format <device1>:<nstreams1>,<device2>:<nstreams2> or just <nstreams>)
+    -nthreads \"<integer>\"      Optional.
+Number of threads for detector model.
+    -person_label                Optional.
+Label of class person for detector.
+Default -1 for tracking all objects
 ```

 For example, to run the application with the OpenVINO&trade; toolkit pre-trained models with inferencing pedestrian detector on a GPU and pedestrian reidentification on a CPU, run the following command: